MKLab-ITI/JGNN/README.md

 A native Java library for Graph Neural Networks.

 # :brain: About
-Graph Neural Networks (GNNs) have seen a dramatic increase in popularity thanks to their ability to understand relations between graph nodes.
+Graph Neural Networks (GNNs) are getting more and more popular;
-This library aims to provide GNN capabilities to native Java applications, for example to perform machine learning on Android.
-It does so by avoiding c-based machine learning libraries, such as [TensorFlow Lite](https://www.tensorflow.org/lite).
+they can reason from relational information and perform inference from small datasets.
-The latter are often designed with pure performance in mind but often require specific hardware to run, such as GPUs, drastically increase the size of deployed applications.
+JGNN provides capabilities to native Java applications and supports cross-platform machine learning, such as on Android.
+It avoids c-based machine learning libraries (e.g. [tensorflow lite](https://www.tensorflow.org/lite) ). the require specific hardware or firmware to run and increase the size of applications.

 # :hammer_and_wrench: Installation